chadrem/easy_lua/README.md

 Most basic Lua types (nil, numbers, strings, booleans, and tables) are supported.
 An exception will be raised if you try to return an unsupported type.

+Easy Lua provides a helper method called `evalFunction` to simplify all of the above.
+Unlike `eval`, this method will automatically include a `return` along with convert any arguments to their Lua equivalents.

+    easyLua.eval("function helloWorldImproved(arg) return arg end");
+    var result:* = easyLua.evalFunction('helloWorld', { foo: 'bar' });

 In Lua, tables can act as integer indexed arrays or as hashes (associative arrays).
 Easy Lua tries to automatically convert tables to the correct actionscript type (`Array` or `Object`).
 The `autoConvertArrays` setter can disable the automatic conversion (and save some CPU cycles).